tmcclintock/tmcclintock.github.io/_pages/about.md

   - /about.html
 classes: thin
 ---
-Test.
+:math:`y=mx_b`.
 Hello!
 I am a postdoctoral researcher at Brookhaven National Lab in the astrophysics group.
 I completed my PhD at the University of Arizona working under Professor [Eduardo Rozo](http://w3.physics.arizona.edu/people/eduardo-rozo).
 I also completed a MSc in high performance computing at the University of Edinburgh, and obtained my BA from Amherst College.

 I strongly advocate for inclusiveness and a positive student experience in research.